 Here are a few tips to get perfect macarons every time:

-- Make sure to sift your dry ingredients.
-Out of all the steps in the recipe, this is the one you don't want to skip.
+- Make sure to sift your dry ingredients when making the macaron batter.
+Out of all the steps in the recipe, this is the one you don't want to skip!
 Sifting the almond flour and powdered sugar helps prevent lumps that might flatten the macarons.

 - Whisk the egg whites until you have a meringue with stiff peaks.
 At this point, you should be able to turn the whisk upside down without the meringue budging an inch.
 If you’re not quite there, continue to whisk until stiff peaks form.

 - Tap the baking sheet after piping the macarons.
-After piping all my macarons, I like to tap the baking sheet firmly against my counter several times.
+After piping all my macarons, I like to tap the baking sheet firmly against the counter several times.
+You can also do this by banging on the bottom of the baking sheet with your hand.
 Doing so helps the mixture settle and removes any air bubbles.

 - Let the macarons cool completely before filling.
 If you try to remove the macarons while they are still warm, they will stick to the baking sheet and crumble.
-Be patient and let them cool completely before filling.
+Be patient and let them cool completely before removing from the sheet and filling.

 Common Questions About These Macarons

-I’ve been making macarons for years, and I still struggle with consistency!
-If it’s your first time making them, I highly recommend printing out a template like this and putting it under your silicone baking mat.
+I’ve been making macarons for years, and I still struggle with getting them all to be a consistent size!
+If it’s your first time making them, I highly recommend printing out a template like this and putting it under your silicone baking mat before piping.
 Then, remove the template before baking, and stash it away for the next time you make macarons.

 The amount of time varies depending on the humidity and your environment.
-After piping the macarons, you need to dry them out until the top forms a skin, and I have found that this can take anywhere from fifteen minutes to an hour.
-To see if the macarons are ready, press your finger lightly on top of one—if it does not leave a firm fingerprint, they are ready to bake in the oven.
-In my NYC apartment with minimal air conditioning, I usually let the macarons dry out for about an hour during the summertime.
+After piping the macarons, you need to dry them out until the top forms a skin, and I have found that this can take anywhere from 30 minutes to 1 hour.
+To see if the macarons are ready, press your finger lightly on top of one — if it has hardened and does not leave a firm fingerprint, the macarons are ready to bake in the oven.

 Love this recipe?
 Please leave a star rating and review in the comments below!
 And don't forget to subscribe to The Baker's Almanac for even more baking recipes and tips.